Signs of a Healthy Immune System

 Nuts, beans, milk and beef are rich in zinc and meat, dairy, grains and eggs contain selenium.
 The more colorful your diet, the healthier that it is because you are getting a lot of phytonutrients that help keep you healthier.
-You are what you eat and this is one of the best things to remember when it comes to staying healthy this new year.
+You are what you eat, and this is one of the best things to remember when it comes to staying healthy.

 It is a good idea to be cautious of many of the products that claim to boost or support immune systems since many may not have been scientifically researched.
-Read labels carefully and do your research.
-Probiotics can do a lot to help build a healthy immune system and the best kinds are refrigerated varieties.
+In addition, they can be quite costly.

 If you do find that you do come down with a cold, in addition to rest and eating healthy, you also need to drink lots of fluids.
 With the flu, it may be necessary to seek medical attention and many groups of people may even benefit from a flu shot to prevent getting it.